-Employment After Masters in Germany
+Employment after master’s in Germany

-As a graduate from a German university, the doors to the labor market will open to you.
+As a graduate of a German university, the doors to the labor market will open to you.
 The German master’s degree allows you to work not only in Germany but also in all EU countries and above.

 German high education is recognized all over the world, which gives you an excellent career perspective.
 Let’s focus on Germany for now, assuming you would like to spend the following years or maybe the entire life after graduation working here.